Our Services

 Published on: 4/13/2026

-Diarrhea after antibiotics is commonly a mild side effect of gut flora disruption but can indicate a C. diff infection if it worsens with more than 10 watery stools a day, fever, blood in the stool, or signs of dehydration.
+Diarrhea after antibiotics is a common side effect caused by disruption of gut flora, but it can also signal a more serious C. difficile (C. diff) infection.
+Warning signs include more than 10 watery stools per day, fever, blood in the stool, or symptoms of dehydration such as dizziness or dry mouth.

 It's not uncommon to experience diarrhea after starting antibiotics.
 While most cases are mild and resolve on their own, antibiotic use can sometimes allow harmful bacteria like Clostridioides difficile (C. diff) to overgrow in the gut.
 Understanding the difference between routine antibiotic-associated diarrhea and a serious C. diff infection can help you recognize when to seek medical care.